cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

 * **2022-12-12**
   * Add several new cards and descriptions for `ING03` actions (`GROWL-3667`, `GROWL-3668`, `GROWL-3669`, `GROWL-3670`, `GROWL-3671`, `WOOF-4253`)
   * Revise and add to the descriptions of cards Dale and I came up with on Friday (`GROWL-3661`, `GROWL-3662`, `GROWL-3663`, `GROWL-3664`)
+* **2022-12-13**
+  * Completed some work and drafted PRs on of WOOF-3671 - updated `ec-data-resource` and `ec-config-package` which are dependencies of several Growlers repos.
+Added config that will select the correct `ING03` when operating on that server.
+  * Created card `GROWL-3672` to address the issue of where the Python scripts run from.
+(Existing scripts launch from SQL Server Agent on `ING01` and hit databases on `ING02` ... this raises some questions about the Python environments.)
+  * Met w/ Ricardo and Tracy to clarify our intentions for the database objects in the new `ING03.MemberRepository` and `ING03.MemberRepository`